The Wachtel family from Kraków

 Wachtel family – Henryk, Helena and their daughter Maria.

-Henryk and Helena, in fact, Chaim Wachtel and Chaja Baustein, got married on June 30, 1908, in Jarosław, where the groom held the position of a private clerk.
+Henryk and Helena, in fact, Chaim Wachtel and Chaja Baustein, got married on June 30th, 1908, in Jarosław, where the groom held the position of a private clerk.
 It is not known how

-they both ended up in a city several hundred kilometres away from their homeland, but they
+they both ended up in a city several hundred kilometres away from their homeland, but they spent several years there.

-Henryk was born in Słotwina on August 11, 1881 as the son of Izak Wachtel and Rywka née Gleitsman, while Helena came from Podgórze, where she was born on April 1, 1885 as the daughter of the merchant Joshua Baustein and Malka Schudmak.
+Henryk was born in Słotwina on August 11th, 1881 as the son of Izak Wachtel and Rywka née Gleitsman, while Helena came from Podgórze, where she was born on April 1st, 1885 as the daughter of the merchant Joshua Baustein and Malka Schudmak.

 Fragment aktu ślubu Chaima Wachtela i Chaji Baustein

-A piece of Chaim Henryk Wachtel and Chaja Helena Baustein’s marriage record/ Source: State Archive in Przemyśl
+A piece of Chaim Henryk Wachtel and Chaja Helena Baustein’s marriage record / Source: State Archive in Przemyśl

 One and a half year after their wedding day, their first child, the daughter Maria, was born

-in house number 161 on September 12, 1909.
-After the next 4 years and moving into the
+in house number 161 on September 12th, 1909.
+After the next 4 years and moving into the new house at number 52, their son Osias was born on August 19th, 1913.
+Osias changed his

 name two times – first to Oskar, and finally to Aleksander.